Shop on AmazonCHECK PRICE

 Five LGA 1151 CPUs that Prove You Don’t Need a New Motherboard Yet

-Considering Intel are infamous for dropping new sockets every five seconds, the LGA 1151 is a fairly versatile design in their extensive back catalog.
-Designed from the ground up to accommodate their Sky Lake family of CPUs, Intel then released Kaby Lake in the same format, and then, in a shock move, the LGA 1151 socket was revised to accommodate Coffee Lake too.
+Intel is known for frequently introducing new sockets, yet the LGA 1151 is a versatile design that remains a part of their extensive catalog.
+It was originally created to accommodate the Sky Lake family of CPUs, and subsequently, Intel released Kaby Lake in the same format.
+In a surprising move, the LGA 1151 socket was revised to support Coffee Lake.
+Currently, with Raptor Lake, the socket has been upgraded to LGA 1700.
+Nevertheless, this does not imply that the LGA 1151 socket has become obsolete.

 We may get to play with some pretty high-spec gear in a professional capacity but for our own personal rigs, we too are trying to wring every last morsel of performance from our motherboards before the light speed advancement of gaming technology forces our hands and empties our bank accounts.